MobileTracker GDPR Data Processing Addendum

 b.
 Directive 2009/136/EC (amending 2002/58/EC directive) as of 25 November 2009

-When a MobileTracker's Customer enters into this DPA is not a party to a service order or the master agreement as provided by data processor TOS, this DPA shall be rendered as invalid and is not legally binding.
-MobileTracker's Customer (a.k.a., data controller) shall with Data Protection Legislation in respect comply at all times in relation to all personal data provided to MobileTracker pursuant to the Agreement.
-The data processing will be executed until the agreement term of the Customer's executive order for the SaaS services expires or is prematurely terminated due to a violation of TOS.
+If a MobileTracker Customer is not a party to a service order or master agreement as per the data processor TOS, this DPA is invalid and not legally binding.
+The Customer (data controller) must always comply with Data Protection Legislation regarding personal data provided to MobileTracker under the Agreement.
+Data processing continues until the Customer's SaaS services agreement term expires or is terminated due to a TOS violation.

 Document definitions and terminology

-Data controller (a.k.a., Customer) - an individual or a company utilizing MobileTracker data processor service
+Data controller (Customer) - an individual or company using MobileTracker data processor service

-Data processor - MobileTracker, SaaS (a.k.a., software as a data processor service)
+Data processor - MobileTracker, SaaS (software as a data processor service)

-Data subject (a.k.a., natural person) - an individual whose sensitive data is acquired and processed by a data controller and a data processor
+Data subject (natural person) - an individual whose sensitive data is acquired and processed by a data controller and data processor

 General Data Protection Regulation (GDPR)

-GDPR equally affects both data controllers (e.g. a company) and data processors (e.g. cloud-distributed software vendor).
+GDPR applies to both data controllers (e.g., companies) and data processors (e.g., cloud software vendors).

-As a data processor, MobileTracker has adjusted its data processing policy and SaaS (software as a service) implementation to allow data controllers to comply with GDPR directives by providing the necessary data processor mechanisms and GDPR tools.
-MobileTracker is GDPR compliant only if you configure it to be compliant and ensure that no personally identifiable information is transmitted or passed to its processing facilities via API, URL variables, or other data transmission methods.
+As a data processor, MobileTracker has adapted its data processing policy and SaaS implementation to enable data controllers to comply with GDPR directives.
+MobileTracker is GDPR compliant only when configured accordingly, ensuring no personally identifiable information is transmitted via API, URL variables, or other data transmission methods.
 As a data controller using MobileTracker services to track a website visitor's browsing activity (data subject), you must adhere to these GDPR key points:

 a.
-Allow the visitors to select technical settings for data collection services
+Allow visitors to choose data collection settings.

 - Right of access by the data subject (Art.
 15 GDPR)